V-Sekai-fire/aria-character-core/.clinerules/Single fix principle.instructions.md

 ### Exception

-The only exception is when multiple failures have the exact same root cause (e.g., a missing function that multiple tests depend on).
+The only exception is when multiple failures have the exact same root cause - for example, a missing function that multiple tests depend on.
 In that case, fix the root cause once.

 This principle leads to more reliable, maintainable code and faster development cycles.